AtlasOfLivingAustralia/bie-index/doc/nameology/ausmoss.md

 The data supplied is a snapshot of the current taxonomic tree.
 All information is current.
 However, incertae sedis taxa and taxa without valid ranks or names are removed.
+There are also accepted taxa without a parent; these are mostly names of genera that are no longer recognised, or do not occur in Australia.

 ## Identification